xavier1of1/GoalPilot/docs/IMPLEMENTATION_STATUS.md

 ## Process and reproducibility blockers

-- The `refs/remotes/origin/master` reflog records `update by push` to `e024fc22385f560327a3459d471194da08b0e9a8` at 2026-08-24 07:49:07 -0400 despite the mandate's
+- The `refs/remotes/origin/master` reflog records `update by push` to `e024fc22385f560327a3459d471194da08b0e9a8` at 2026-08-24 07:49:07 -0400 and to the evidence-only
-  explicit no-push instruction.
-Local evidence does not identify its actor or mechanism.
-Local `master` now contains one unpushed evidence-only documentation commit; no further push or history mutation was performed while recording this status.
+  documentation commit `db7cdd9774873837feabfcc647dc840ade442d12` at 2026-08-24 08:36:13 -0400,
+  despite the mandate's explicit no-push instruction.
+The latter followed a local `git commit --amend`; this verification run issued no `git push`, and no active repository hook explains the update.
+The external automation or actor remains unidentified.
+This later evidence-only correction is intentionally uncommitted to avoid another automatic push; no history rewrite or compensating remote mutation was attempted.
 - Chrome A/C/D cannot be counted as product passes until the background tracker distinguishes navigation-abandoned requests from application failures and the journeys pass on rerun.
 - The Dev Container must make the pinned pnpm toolchain available to the non-root user without